-User-maintained programs (section VI) are not considered part of the UNIX system, and the principal reason for listing them is to indicate their existence without necessarily giving a complete description.
-The author should be consulted for information.
+User-maintained programs and subroutines (sections VI and VII) are not considered part of the UNIX system, and the principal reason for listing them is to indicate their existence without necessarily giving a complete description.
+The authors of the individual programs should be consulted for more information.